youthscrabble/youthscrabble.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
 ---

-Hi, I'm Aditya Iyengar and this is my personal webpage.
+Hi!
+I'm Aditya Iyengar and this is my personal webpage.

 I am a second year undergraduate student at **IIT Bombay**.
 My major is in [Mechanical Engineering](https://www.me.iitb.ac.in).
 I'm currently pursuing minors in [Systems and Control Engineering](https://www.sc.iitb.ac.in) as well as [Industrial Engineering and Operations Research](https://www.ieor.iitb.ac.in).
+My interests broadly lie in the areas of **Fluid Dynamics**, **Stochastic Models** and **Mechatronics**.

 I play Scrabble at the international level.
 You can find my all-time Scrabble tournament record [here](https://wespa.org/aardvark/cgi-bin/statsbootstrap.cgi?name1=Aditya%20Iyengar).

-I also like to cycle and listen to music.